ogmini/Notepad-State-Library/README.md

 I've created a [Notepad-WindowState.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=Notepad-WindowState.bt&type=0&sort=) for 010 Editor and a [Notepad-WindowState.hexpat](/PatternFiles/Windowstate/Notepad-WindowState.hexpat) for ImHex to assist in examining these files.

-#### Behavior

-Adding a tab adds another Tab GUID Chunk to the collection of Chunks and updates the number of bytes to the CRC32.
-Any existing slack space in the file will get overwritten up to the end of the new CRC32.

-Closing a tab deletes the relevant Tab GUID Chunk from the collection of Chunks and updates the number of bytes to the CRC32.
-Slack space after the CRC32 may result from closing tabs.
-The files appear to never get smaller.
-More testing is required to validate this assumption.

-The following actions will cause an update of the sequence number and file:
-- Resizing window
-- Moving window
-- Reordering/moving tabs
-- Closing tab(s)
-	- Closing multiple tabs at once results in one action
-- Opening tab(s)

-Creating a new Windows Notepad window by dragging a tab outside of the original window will spawn new window state files.
-As you close each extra window, it will prompt you to save any files in that window and the corresponding window state file pair will be deleted.
-When the last window of Windows Notepad is closed, the final window state file pair will not be deleted.

-Updates alternate between the *.0.bin and *.1.bin with the most up to date file having the greatest sequence number.

 #### File Format
 |Name|Type|Notes|
 |---|---|---|